Call or Text

 Bishop and her 1971 Toronado with Custom Landau Top .
 What a Hottie – she was a tad pissed when I rear ended a pickup and totaled it.
 She loved that car because it had air conditioning that would frost the windows and Cloth Seats that didn’t get hot in the sun.

-I had the 67 Toronado with Red Leather Interior (not pictured).
+I had the 67 Toronado with Red Leather Interior (not my car pictured).
 What a car

 4 Door Lincoln Convertible on a lot we owned on the edge of the Sandia’s.
 Yes that’s me with hair.